-Press top edge of Hood Panel in firmly with palms of hands to ensure proper latching.
+- Swing hood panel up into closed position. - Press hood panel inward firmly with palms of hands to ensure proper latching.

 ENGINE ACCESS - INTERIOR Front Engine Cover (Located between cab seats)

 NOTE: Take precautions to protect carpet and interior furnishings when removing engine cover.
 The underside of the engine cover could contain deposits of oil and fuel or other engine fluids and substances that could damage fabrics and interior furnishings.